Spectrum Estimation through Kirchhoff Random Forests: Sampling Kirchhoff forests

 We stress the crucial fact that Wilson's theorem implies that the way the starting nodes are chosen in steps i) and ii) is irrelevant to the law of $\Phi_q$ as constructed by the algorithm.
 This feature of Wilson's algorithm is referred to as its {\bf abelianity\/}.

 This is made clear by Wilson's proof that relies on the stack representation of random walks introduced in~\cite{DF}.
-The latter associates with each node $x$ an infinite stack of arrows $(x, y)$ or stops that appear independently and at each level with probability $w(x, y) / (q + w(x))$ and $q / (q + w(x))$, respectively.
+The latter associates with each node $x$ an infinite stack of arrows $(x, y)$ or stops that appear with probability $w(x, y) / (q + w(x))$ and $q / (q + w(x))$, respectively, at each level independently.
 We can then build the continuous time loop-erased random walk that is stopped at rate $q$ by reading and removing at rate $q + w(x)$ the first stop or arrow from the stack associated with the current node $x$ before processing this stop or arrow, i.e., stopping after reading a stop or following it after reading an arrow.

 With such a construction, whatever the chosen starting nodes, the same loops will be erased by Wilson's algorithm, the same arrows will eventually form $\Phi_q$, and its roots will lie at each node where a stop has been read.
 Actually, as explained in \cite{Wi}, the forest obtained from the algorithm is the forest one would obtain by removing the cycles when looking at the stacks from the top, as illustrated in Figure \ref{stack.fig} in the case of a triangle.